 As per their normal routine, she and her boyfriend had been texting constantly throughout the day.
 Her text messages to him stopped not long after leaving Peter's hotel.
 Even after threatening Brittanee that he would tell her mom about the trip, John never received a response.
 Her phone pings about an hour later in McClellanville.
 The last ping was in a nearby swamp area.
 Despite many searches, no trace of Brittanee or any of her belongings was ever found.

-It has been almost 10 years and we still have no actual proof of what happened to the bright, beautiful, bubbly teen.
-Taquan Browns version of events are probable but there is no evidence to corroborate his story.
-Everyone has their theories; her parents believe she was trafficked, some believe one of her friends had something to do with it.
+It has been more than 10 years, and we still have no actual proof of what happened to the bright, beautiful, bubbly teen.
+Taquan Brown's version of events is possible, but there is no evidence to corroborate his story.
+Everyone has their theories; her parents believe she was trafficked, while some believe one of her friends had something to do with it.
 Until we find Brittanee, we will likely never know.
 As of this writing, no sign of her has been found.
 No one has been charged in her disappearance.

 - Report: FBI agent says Brittanee Drexel was kidnapped, shot and dumped in alligator pit | WCIV

 (WPDE) -- The Post and Courier of Charleston is reporting an FBI agent has testified thatBrittanee Drexel, whodisappeared from Myrtle Beach seven years ago while on spring break, was kidnapped, raped, shot and then her dead body was put into a swamp

 - Mother of Brittanee Drexel responds to News10NBC's exclusive interview | WHEC.com

 The mother of Brittanee Drexel is responding to our exclusive interview with the man who told investigators he witnessed Brittanee's murder...